 The Economic Development function of the Division concentrates on providing excellent customer service for all economic development projects and land use permits issued within the City's boundaries and for those properties wishing to annex into the City's jurisdiction.
 Essential tasks of the City Planners include managing land use projects from concept to completion, providing project management services between the customer and the Citywide Development Team, as well as providing one stop permitting services for the customer.
 Additionally, the team works with sources to provide local economic market data, marketing materials, and additional assistance in attracting, retaining, and growing commercial enterprise within the City.
 Planning & Development is committed to working with staff, developers, citizens, and economic development professionals to ensure that the City of Statesboro is an excellent place to do business!
 This team also reviews, issues permits and approvals independent of building permit projects.
 We work with other City Departments in the review of permits and license applications.
-We serve as the staff liaison with other community partners important to local economic development, including the Chamber of Commerce, Georgia Southern University, East Georgia State College, the Bulloch County Development Authority, the Downtown Statesboro Development Authority.
-The Statesboro Planning Commission.
+We serve as the staff liaison with other community partners important to local economic development, including the Chamber of Commerce, Georgia Southern University, East Georgia State College, the Bulloch County Development Authority, the Downtown Statesboro Development Authority, the Statesboro/Bulloch County Convention and Visitor's Bureau, and the Statesboro Planning Commission.